kevinrue/hancock/CONTRIBUTING.md

 ## New learning methods

-New learning methods should be first implemented as a separate functions, individually exported in the `NAMESPACE` file.
+Similarly to [new prediction methods](#new-prediction-methods), new learning methods should be first implemented as a separate functions, individually exported in the `NAMESPACE` file.
 All prediction methods must accept `se` as their first argument, namely the `SummarizedExperiment` from which to learn signatures.
 Additional method-specific parameters may be accepted from the second argument onward.

 Once implemented as its own function, a new method should be made available through the `learnSignatures` function using a unique `method` identifier.
+Make sure the new identifier and method are documented in the `?learnHancock` man page.

 Learning methods should return a `tbl_geneset` object, defined in the [GeneSet](https://github.com/Kayla-Morrell/GeneSet) package.

-For an example template, please refer to the prediction method `learnSignaturesByProportionDifference`, made available using the `"ProportionDifference"` identifier.
+For an example template, please refer to the prediction method `learnMarkersByPositiveProportionDifference`, made available using the `"PositiveProportionDifference"` identifier.

 ## Terminology